-- It is important to note, all immigrant family relationship testing services have an average turnaround time of 6 to 8 weeks to be completed, sometimes longer depending on the Embassy’s workload.
+- It is important to note, that all immigrant family relationship testing services have an average turnaround time of 6 to 8 weeks to be completed, sometimes longer depending on the Embassy’s workload.
 If you are performing a domestic DNA test where all parties reside in the United States.
 The average turnaround time for your results is 1 to 3 business days.

 Frequently Asked Questions

-How much does Immigration DNA Testing cost?
+How much does DNA Testing for immigration cost?

 The cost of a relationship test for the purposes of immigration will depend upon how many people are involved with your immigration DNA test and the location of all the parties involved.

-Is a DNA Test required for immigration?
+When is DNA required for immigration?

 How do I begin an Immigration DNA Test?

-As stated earlier, Once you receive either a Request for Evidence letter, Passport Agency Request Letter, or U.S. Embassy request letter.
+As stated earlier, Once you receive either a Request for Evidence letter, Passport Agency Request Letter, or US Embassy request letter.